 Yesterday, I had already started this post and Jessie and I made cupcakes for her to take to a youth movie night with our church.
 Making those cupcakes was a huge reminder of how far she has come from the first times we tried to make cupcakes together.

 Yesterday, she made the cupcakes almost entirely by herself.
 She cracked the eggs, mixed the batter, filled the cupcake pans and when they were done she frosted them all.
-It wasn’t as neatly as I could have done.
 It wasn’t entirely stress free for me but it was so much more relaxed.
 I remember the earlier days of us baking together when I wondered if we would ever actually enjoy it.
 We both did and I was so thankful.

 Just start somewhere and take baby steps.
 Whatever I’m trying to accomplish, I find that baby steps are usually the way to go.
 When I try to be all gung-ho over something new I rarely stick with it.
 Better to take baby steps that we can actually stick with than gung-ho then stop.